coriolan-cs/Python-Arduino-Programmer-GUI/README.md

 - Select the correct COM port
 - Click on Flash.
 This will compile the code and upload it.

+To build from scratch:
+- `pip install PyQt5`
+- `pip install pyserial`
+- `pip install subprocess.run`
+- `pip install pyinstaller`
+- Download the source, got to the folder of the source, and type:
+- `pyinstaller --onefile -w ArduinoFlasher_1.0.py`

+After a minute, a .exe will be created in the dist folder.
+You can remove the other folder.

 ![Screenshot](/Source/GUI.PNG)

 TO DO: